 If excessive anal gland filling is a problem, a sedated anal gland flush may be recommended before the glands are allowed to rupture to clean out the glands.
 This is a common procedure with minimal side effects.
 There is also a surgical option to completely remove the glands and eliminate the problem.
 This surgery does have a few potential complications.
 If the gland is incompletely removed, then the remaining glandular tissue could get infected and cause persistent draining tracts that are quite hard to fix.
 In very rare cases, there could be damage to the muscle of, or nerve supply to the anal sphincter muscles that allow the dog to hold feces in the rectum.
 If that occurs, the animal could have fecal incontinence, meaning that he/she would not be able to hold the stool in the house, and would have accidents on a regular basis.
 This is obviously a significant problem, so we take all precautions to prevent it.

-Arthritis is a condition in which an animal’s joints become inflamed, often accompanied by pain, heat, and swelling in the joints, and it usually results in increasing stiffness and immobility.
-Proper treatment can still provide your pet comfort and quality of life.
+Arthritis occurs when an animal’s joints become inflamed, often accompanied by pain, heat, and swelling in the joints.
+It usually results in increasing stiffness and immobility, but proper treatment can improve his or her quality of life.
 There are medications, therapies, and ways you can accommodate your home to help your pet be more comfortable and enjoy their life with you.

-Your veterinarian may need to perform several diagnostic tests to determine if your pet has arthritis, and what type.
+Your veterinarian may need to perform several diagnostic tests to determine if your pet has arthritis.
 Though it is relatively uncommon, sometimes arthritis can be caused by a bacterial infection inside a joint or an autoimmune disorder.
 These are treated with a different medical protocol than the more common osteoarthritis.
 Arthritis caused by hip or elbow dysplasia can sometimes be treated surgically.
-Your veterinarian needs to rule out these options before you move on to treating your pet’s arthritis.
+Your veterinarian needs to rule out these options before treating your pet’s arthritis.

 After diagnosing your pet’s arthritis and determining the severity of the disease, your veterinarian will decide which treatment will be most effective.
 In recent years, many new medications have made the treatment of arthritis much more promising.
 Your veterinarian might prescribe anti-inflammatory drugs to decrease the swelling in joints and make movement easier.
 Some veterinarians also recommend dietary supplements, which fortify the cartilage in damaged joints.